elsa-lab/PAQCS/README.md

 # PAQCS ![Ubuntu](https://shields.io/badge/Ubuntu-16.04-orange) ![BoostCpp](https://shields.io/badge/Boost%20C++-1.58-green) ![Python_3.6](https://shields.io/badge/Python-3.6-blue)

 This repository contains the source code for the paper, "PAQCS: Physical Design-aware Fault-tolerant Quantum Circuit Synthesis," IEEE Transactions on VLSI Systems, which is a backup from the [source](https://www.princeton.edu/~cad/download/PAQCS.tar.gz).
-You may want to refer the [original Readme file](https://github.com/elsa-lab/PAQCS/blob/main/Readme.original.txt).
+You may want to refer to the [original Readme file](https://github.com/elsa-lab/PAQCS/blob/main/Readme.original.txt).

 In our paper, "Mapping Nearest Neighbor Compliant Quantum Circuits onto a 2-D Hexagonal Architecture," we reimplement PAQCS based on the original paper for a fair comparison in terms of execution time.
 Therefore, the numerical results reported in our paper may not be identical.
-Please refer to the guide for preparing PAQCS based on our implementation.
+Please refer to the guidelines for preparing PAQCS based on our implementation.

 ## Modification on the cost function of qubit placement [![commit](https://shields.io/badge/commit-2c48012-critical)](https://github.com/elsa-lab/PAQCS/commit/2c48012f386fe9577bd5c9728499941cb00111d5)